sabarjp/XIVHotbar2/README.md

 ```
 1. **Table Type:**
    - 'Base': Base is the name designation for a table that is associated with your current main job.
 Actions associated with your main job should be inside this table.
-   - 'Root': Root is the name designatin for a table that is associated with your general hotbar.
+   - 'Root': Root is the name designation for a table that is associated with your general hotbar.
 Actions you want shared between all jobs should be inside this table with the environment set to 'field' for each action.
    - 'Job': If table name is a job abbreviation (WAR, WHM etc.) then this is a table designated for your sub job actions.
 Actions associated with your subjob should be inside this table.
    - 'Weapon Type': If table name is a weapon type then this table is designated for actions associated to your current main hand weapon equipped.
 Current supported weapon types names are: Hand-to-hand, Dagger, Sword, Great Sword, Axe, Great Axe, Scythe, Polearm, Katana, Great Katana, Club, Staff, Bow, Marksmanship.
 This is case-sensitive.
 Weaponswitching must be enabled in settings.xml.
    - 'Stances': Stances refer to various different modes that certain jobs can put themself in.
 Such as Scholar in Light-Arts mode versus Dark-Arts Mode or even for Summoner Carbuncle Mode, Ifrit Mode, etc. All summon names are supported but are case-sensitive.
 Other currently supported stances are Light-Arts and Dark-Arts for Scholar.